-(0-15)VNSG 1360.
-Clinical I Practical Nurse (LPN Training) A method of instruction providing detailed education, training, and work-based experience, and direct patient/client care, generally at a clinical site.
+VNSG 1360.
+Clinical I Practical Nurse (LPN Training)

+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+Direct supervision is provided by the clinical professional.
+A method of instruction providing detailed education, training, and work-based experience, and direct patient/client care, generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
-On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
+Onsite clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
 Clinical experiences are unpaid external experiences.
 Course may be repeated if the topics and learning outcomes vary.
 This course includes supervised clinical experience offering laboratory practice in the development of basic nursing skills and introduction to the disease process.
 Special emphasis is placed on the geriatric patient and the problems unique to that age group.

 VNSG 1461.
-Clinical II Practical Nursing (LPN Training) (0-23)A method of instruction providing detailed education, training, and work based experience, and direct patient/client care generally at a clinical site.
+Clinical II Practical Nursing (LPN Training)

+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+Direct supervision is provided by the clinical professional.
+A method of instruction providing detailed education, training, and work based experience, and direct patient/client care generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
-On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
+Onsite clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
 Clinical experiences are unpaid external learning experiences.
 Course includes supervised offering students laboratory practice in the nursing care of adult advanced medical or surgical patient and/or the obstetric, pediatric and new patients.
 Exposure to various allied health fields is included.
 The administration of medications begins this semester.

 VNSG 1462.
-Clinical III Practical Nursing (LPN Training) (0-23)A method of instruction providing detailed education, training, and work based experience, and direct patient/client care generally at clinical site.
+Clinical III Practical Nursing (LPN Training) (0-18.75)

+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+Direct supervision is provided by the clinical professional.
+A method of instruction providing detailed education, training, and work based experience, and direct patient/client care generally at clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
-On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
+Onsite clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
 Clinical experiences are unpaid external learning experiences.
 Course may be repeated if topics and learning objectives vary.
 This course includes supervised clinical experiences offering students laboratory practice in nursing care of the adult and of the advanced medical or surgical patient and/or the obstetric, pediatric and newborn patients.
 Exposure to various allied health fields is included.